 Cause #2 – Corrupted media player installation

 Things used to be so simple when it came to installing software 10 years ago.
 Those were the naive times when the user had full control over his own computer.
 Today, operating systems are locked down to the point of barely functioning, which can even impair the operation of media players.
 In other cases, botched installations or unrelated updates can create a jumbled mess out of your trusty media player.
-In such case, you can try reverting to a previous state by using Windows System Restore.
-Otherwise, if one of the above mentioned media players seems to work much better than the one you’ve previously used, it’s probably a good idea to switch to it.
+In such cases, you can try reverting to a previous state by using Windows System Restore.
+Otherwise, if one of the above-mentioned media players seems to work much better than the one you’ve previously used, it’s probably a good idea to switch to it.